Project Key Personnel

 Program Manager

-Gabe Garner is Diné (Navajo) and is Hónágháahnii (One who walks around) clan born for bilagáana (anglo).
-As an undergraduate student pursuing his Baccalaureate in Business Administration, Gabe is dedicated to serving as an ambassador for Diné people here in Las Cruces.
-He has over 10 years experience in finance and procurement with Sanders Unified School District located on the border of the Navajo reservation.
-In his spare time he enjoys outdoors activities with his family and cohosts a popular podcast with his spouse.
-Gabe is recognized for his ambitions in the reclamation and education of Indigenous culture, tradition, and heritage.
+Gabe Garner is Diné (Navajo) of the Hónágháahnii (One Who Walks Around) clan, born for bilagáana (Anglo).
+He is currently pursuing a Master of Business Administration and is dedicated to serving as an ambassador for Diné people in Las Cruces.
+Gabe brings over 10 years of experience in finance and procurement with Sanders Unified School District, located along the border of the Navajo Nation.
+He is committed to community engagement and the reclamation, education, and celebration of Indigenous culture, tradition, and heritage.
+In his spare time, Gabe enjoys outdoor activities with his family and cohosts a podcast with his spouse that uplifts Indigenous and mixed-identity voices.